Are you ready for a portfolio career and multiple income streams?

-First, start thinking about what you love doing.
+First, start thinking about what you enjoy doing.

 Then ask if you can do it on a part-time basis?
 Per gig basis?
 Contract basis?

-If you are really great at helping coordinate events (volunteer or paid), ask yourself who might need this service on a part-time or per event basis?
+If you are really great at coordinating events (volunteer or paid), ask yourself who might need this service on a per event basis?
 Colleges, non-profits, corporate?
 All of them.

 Researching The Potential